VIWET/GoDepositCLI/README.md

 	 Aliases: `--cfg`

-	The config file, that will be used for BLS to Execution messages generation.
+	The config file, that will be used for BLS to Execution messages generating.

 	Example: